-If you have received a letter of demand or a claim or proceeding has been commenced against you for an unpaid invoice or invoices, you may wish to contact our head office by telelphone on (02) 9233 4048 or send an email to us at firstname.lastname@example.org to make an appointment and arrange to meet with a Debt Collection Solicitor at our Sydney office or at one of our branch offices.
-To view a complete list of our branch offices, please peruse our "locations' tab above.
+If you have received a letter of demand or a claim or proceeding has been commenced against you for an unpaid invoice or invoices, you may wish to contact our head office by telelphone on (02) 9233 4048 or send an email to us at firstname.lastname@example.org to make an appointment and arrange to meet with a Debt Collection Solicitor at our Sydney office.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.